GoLearnToCode/mpcs50101/syllabus.md

-## COURSE DESCRIPTION
+## Welcome

-Welcome!
 In MPCS 50101, we provide an immersive introduction to programming for students who may not have prior experience.
 We will use the Python programming language to explore general-purpose computer programming and algorithmic reasoning, in an object-oriented context.

 Students will learn: